ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

-## Testing
+# Testing

-## Introduction

-### On Testing in General

-A Signal Store is a simple Angular Service, so the same testing techniques you use for services apply to Signal Stores as well.
-This guide focuses on providing examples for common testing scenarios.
+A SignalStore is a straightforward Angular service, and the same testing techniques applied to other services also apply to SignalStore.
+This guide provides examples for common testing scenarios.

-A challenging part of testing is knowing how to handle asynchronous tasks and mocking.
-The examples use Jest (v29.5), but the same principles apply to other testing frameworks.
+One of the challenges in testing is managing asynchronous tasks and mocking dependencies.
+Although the examples use Jest, the same principles are applicable to other testing frameworks.

-There are two main scenarios for testing:
+There are two primary scenarios for testing:

-1. Testing the `signalStore` itself,
+1. Testing the SignalStore itself.
-2. Testing a component or service that uses the Signal Store.
+2. Testing a component or service that utilizes the SignalStore.

-In the first scenario, you’ll mock the dependencies of the Signal Store, while in the second scenario, you’ll mock the Signal Store itself.
+In the first scenario, the dependencies of the SignalStore should be mocked, while in the second scenario, the SignalStore itself needs to be mocked.

-### What to test
+---

-When testing the Signal Store, you should interact with it as any component or service would: through its public API.
+When testing the SignalStore, interaction should occur through its public API, as any component or service would.

-One of the main concerns of testing is maintainability.
-The more tests are coupled to the internal implementation, the more likely they are to break frequently.
-Public APIs are more stable and less likely to change.
+A key concern in testing is maintainability.
+The more tests are coupled to internal implementations, the more frequently they are likely to break.
+Public APIs are generally more stable and less prone to change.

-For example, if you want to test your store in a loading state, you shouldn’t set the loading property directly.
+For example, when testing the store in a loading state, avoid directly setting the loading property.
 Instead, trigger a loading method and assert against an exposed computed property or slice.
-This approach avoids dependency on the internal implementation, such as specific properties set during the loading state.
+This approach reduces dependency on internal implementations, such as properties set during the loading state.

-From this perspective, it’s clear that you shouldn’t access any private properties or methods of the Signal Store.
+From this perspective, private properties or methods of the SignalStore should not be accessed.
 Additionally, avoid running `patchState` if the state is protected.

-### `TestBed` or not?
+---

-The Signal Store is a function that returns a class, allowing a test to instantiate the class and test it without the `TestBed`.
+The SignalStore is a function that returns a class, allowing tests to instantiate the class and test it without using `TestBed`.

-However, in practice, you’ll use the `TestBed` because it offers many advantages, such as mocking dependencies and triggering the execution of effects.
+However, in practice, `TestBed` is typically used due to its numerous advantages, such as the ability to mock dependencies and trigger the execution of effects.

-Furthermore, crucial features of the SignalStore will not work, if they don't run in an injection context.
-Examples include the `rxMethod`, `inject` in `withMethods()`, and `withHooks()`.
+Additionally, key features of the SignalStore will not function properly if they do not run in an injection context.
+Examples include the `rxMethod`, the use of `inject` within `withMethods()`, and `withHooks()`.

 <div class="alert is-helpful">